MahmudAbdelnaby/Neural-Networks/README.md

 # Neural-Networks
-## constructing a NN that predict whether there is breast cancer or not
+## constructing a NN that predicts whether there is breast cancer or not